rajasoun/win10x-onboard/README.md

 * Windows 10 Enterprise and Education Edition
 * Windows 11

-HyperV is supported only in above versions of Windows by default.HyperV allows running Virtual Machine on Windows.
+HyperV is supported only in above versions of Windows by default.
+HyperV allows running Virtual Machine on Windows.

 </details>

 <details>
 <summary>2.
 HyperV is Enabled</summary>

 1. Type `systeminfo` and press Enter.
 Wait for the process to finish